-- 1. This statute and any decree or regulation made under this statute shall be construed in every case to give effect to the following guiding principles, that is to say: - (1) to ensure that academic staff have freedom within the law to question and test received wisdom, and to put forward new ideas and controversial or unpopular opinions, without placing themselves in jeopardy of losing their jobs or privileges; - (2) to enable the University to provide education, promote learning, and engage in research efficiently and economically; and - (3) to apply the principles of justice and fairness. - 2.
-No provision in Part B, Part D, Part E, or Part G shall enable any member of the academic staff to be dismissed unless the reason for the dismissal may in the circumstances (including the size and administrative resources of the University) reasonably be treated as a sufficient reason for dismissal. - 3.
-(1) This statute shall apply: - (a) to professors, readers, and lecturers; - (b) to employees of the University who are subject to the jurisdiction of the Visitatorial Board under the provisions of Part C; and - (c) to the Vice-Chancellor to the extent and in the manner set out in Part G. - (2) In this statute any reference to 'a member of the academic staff' is a reference to a person to whom this statute applies. - 4.
-In this statute 'dismiss' and 'dismissal' mean dismissal of a member of the academic staff and - (1) include remove or, as the case may be, removal from office; and - (2) in relation to employment under a contract, shall be construed in accordance with section 55 of the Employment Protection (Consolidation) Act 1978. - 5.
-(1) For the purposes of this statute 'good cause' in relation to the dismissal or removal from office or place of a member of the academic staff, being in any case a reason which is related to conduct or to capability or qualifications for performing work of the kind which the member of the academic staff concerned was appointed or employed to do, means:
+- 1. This statute and any regulation made under this statute shall be construed in every case to give effect to the following guiding principles, that is to say: - (1) to ensure that members of the academic staff have freedom within the law to question and test received wisdom and to put forward new ideas and controversial or unpopular opinions, including their opinions about the University, without institutional censorship and without placing themselves in jeopardy of losing their jobs or privileges, and as further provided for in section 4 below; - (2) to enable the University to provide education, promote learning, and engage in research efficiently and economically; - (3) to apply the principles of justice and fairness; and - (4) to promote equality and diversity among all the University's staff. - 2.
+No provision in this statute shall enable any member of the academic staff to be dismissed unless the reason for the dismissal may in the circumstances (including the size and administrative resources of the University) reasonably be treated as a sufficient reason for dismissal. - 3.
+(1) This statute shall apply: - (a) to professors, readers, and associate professors or lecturers; - (b) to any employee of the University who is a member of the Universities Superannuation Scheme or who would be a member if he or she had not been exempted under the provisions of Statute XIV; and - (c) to the Vice-Chancellor to the extent and in the manner set out in Part G. - (2) In this statute any reference to "a member of the academic staff" is a reference to a person to whom this statute applies. - 4.
+Statement of Freedoms - (1) Members of the academic staff, in accordance with the UNESCO 1997 Recommendation concerning academic freedom, shall have the freedoms listed below which comprise "academic freedom" for the purposes of this statute and are accorded protection in Parts C and D through the Visitatorial Board: